Witte Klavervier true Low Countries beers & styles

 Best Koyt beer of the Netherlands

 We won a 2014 World Beer Cup silver medal in Denver with our Koyt beer.
-Earlier we won the title Best Koyt beer of the Netherlands.
-Testing was then done in Amsterdam, official and blind, with accredited beer-sommeliers and chaired by Derek Walsh.
+Before that we won the title Best Koyt beer of the Netherlands.
 This is about as good as 'Best of the world' because the beer is nowhere else to be had.
 New fresh Koyt is now available for the spring and summer season of 2014.
 Early 2014 Koyt was officially recognized by the Brewers Association so in 2016 every brewer in the world can enter the competition on Koyt beer.

 Researching beer history

 People from the Low Countries brought beer brewing to England.
 Liên Luu wrote extensively about the pre-history of beer in England in her book and we wrote a new article around her 'Stages in the diffusion of beer brewing technology to London' with some new insights and sources.
 We also found some new sources on beer brewing in Amsterdam in the 17th centrury.